Search: 138 results

 The king also asked Zadok the priest, "Aren't you a seer, too?
 Go back to the city in comfort, along with your son Ahimaaz and Abiathar's son Jonathan.

-So Zadok and Abiathar took the ark of God back to Jerusalem, and did not go away from there.
+So Zadok and Abiathar took the ark of God back to Jerusalem and remained there.

 And the king and his people came tired to Jordan, and took their rest there.